bentole/dhcpProxy/README.md

 # About

-In environments where option 82 is needed, the DHCP server must support this option as well, by returning this information in its offer.
-If this is omitted the reply will never get back to its source as long as the design requires option 82.
+In environments where option 82 is required, the DHCP server must support this option by returning this information in its offer.
+If this is omitted the reply will never get back to the client as long as the design requires option 82.

-This proxy provides a fix to this by stripping the option 82 information in the request and re-inserting it in the offer towards the client.
+This proxy provides a fix by stripping the option 82 information in the request and re-inserting it in the offer, meaning the server is oblivious about this information.

-The long time solution is to use a DHCP server that supports this option, but this proxy is considered a short time solution
+The long time solution is to use a DHCP server that supports this option, but this proxy is feasable short time solution

 # Installation